iamteedoh/aapCredsDecrypt/README3.md

   If you see errors regarding the AWX/AAP models (such as missing imports), ensure you are running the script within the AWX/AAP environment.

 - **Decryption Failures:**
-  If decryption of a specific field fails, the error is logged and the field value will be set to `None`.
-Check the logs for details.
+  If decryption of a specific field fails, the error is captured and the field value will be set to `None`.
+Check the output in the console where the interactivity of the program is occurring.

 - **File I/O Issues:**
   Ensure the file paths provided for saving or importing JSON data are accessible and you have the necessary permissions.